 17. Remember that the best relationship is one in which your love for each other exceeds your need for each other.

 There is a difference between wanting to be with someone and needing to be somebody.
-Wanting something implies you are choosing, while “need” implies a lack of volition.
+Wanting something implies you are choosing, while “need” means a lack of volition.
 Needs are often signs of unhealthy compulsions that can never be satisfied.

 18. Judge your success by what you had to give up to get it.